Koba Entertainment

 Koba Entertainment is a producer of original musical theatre based in Winnipeg, Manitoba, Canada.
-To date, they have produced numerous Canadian and U.S. tours for such famous children's properties as Bubble Guppies, Max and Ruby, Toopy & Binoo, The Backyardigans, The Big Comfy Couch, Caillou, The Doodlebops, Franklin the Turtle, and Maurice Sendak’s Little Bear.
+To date, they have produced numerous Canadian and U.S. tours for such famous children's properties as Bubble Guppies, Max & Ruby, Toopy & Binoo, The Backyardigans, The Big Comfy Couch, Caillou, The Doodlebops, Franklin the Turtle, and Maurice Sendak’s Little Bear.

 History and Staff

 Koba was founded in 2004, and is part of the Paquin Entertainment Group, with offices in Winnipeg, Manitoba and Toronto, Ontario.
 The Executive Producer is Gilles Paquin, and artistic director is Patti Caplette.

 Productions

 The Backyardigans

 The Backyardigans is a 3-D CGI-animated children's TV series, created by Janice Burgess.
 It is a co-production of Nick Jr. and the Canadian animation studio Nelvana.
 It can currently be seen on Treehouse TV in Canada and Nick Jr. in the US.